Vendar

 Best fit

-This vendor's visible pricing signals land most naturally in this budget range.
+Visible pricing signals place this vendor most naturally in this budget range.

 Mid-Market